bocoup/jqfundamentals.com/content/javascript-basics/index.md

 #### The meaning of `this`

-Inside of a method -- indeed, inside of any function -- there is a special keyword available to us: `this`.
+Inside of a method &mdash; indeed, inside of any function &mdash; there is a special keyword available to us: `this`.
 It refers to the object that is the context in which the function was called.

 When we call `person.greet()`, the context object is `person` itself.
 This means that we can use `this` to access a property of the `person` object from directly within the `.greet()` method.